About this book

 Diego eventually joins the cocaleros as they protest the destruction of their crops by barricading the roads, confronting the army head on.
 As tension between the cocaleros builds to a dramatic standoff, the wonders whether he will ever find a way to return to his family.

-Long-listed for the CLA Book of the Year for Children Award 2007
+- Long-listed CLA Book of the Year for Children Award, 2007

-Selected for the Horace mann Upstanders Book Award 2008
+- Commended Horace mann Upstanders Book Award, 2008

-Selected for the National Post's Top New Books 2007
+- Commended National Post's Top New Books, 2007